Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Ferd had to look *up* to see Yan’s face, because Yan Given-Man was the tallest man of the People.
 "That is very hard to believe."

 Yan trilled, and slapped Ferd on the back hard enough to stagger him.
 "It’s true!
 I’ve had *many* seasons to grow.
-Every year, a whisker taller...in many years, those whiskers grow *tall."*
+Every year, a whisker taller... in many years, those whiskers grow *tall."*

 "Will I be tall like you one day?"